ecelein/ecelein.github.io/README.md

 The dataset includes a carefully curated selection of works of the authors’ pairs.
 These works are divided into genres and represent diverse themes of the 16th, 17th, late 19th and 20th centuries.
 Highlights of the Corpus:
 16th Century & 17th Century: William Shakespeare
 Late 19th Century & 20th Century:  F. Scott Fitzgerald & Zelda Fitzgerald, T.S.
-Eliot & Vivienne Haigh- Wood Eliot. 🡪 the Jazz Age, the Lost Generation, the American Dream, and the Modernist movement.
+Eliot & Vivienne Haigh-Wood Eliot. 🡪 the Jazz Age, the Lost Generation, the American Dream, and the Modernist movement.

 `Selection criteria`: